RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Review DOM Manipulation by Building a Rock, Paper, Scissors Game/README.md

 If the player chooses "Rock" and the computer chooses "Scissors" If the player chooses "Scissors" and the computer chooses "Paper" If the player chooses "Paper" and the computer chooses "Rock"

+We define an object called winningConditions that maps each player choice to the choice it beats.
+The function checks if the computer’s choice (computer) matches the choice that the player beats (winningConditions[player]).
+If they match, the player wins the round, and the function returns true.
+Otherwise, it returns false.